 An oblong face is narrow and long.
 The forehead, jawline, and cheekbone are approximately equal in width.

 These faces are elongated and diminished and don’t have rounded checks.
-A person having these facial features can also have a big forehead and a pointed chin.
+A person with these facial features can also have a big forehead and a pointed chin.

 Some celebrities with oblong faces include Sarah Jessica Parker, Kate Winslet, Michael Parkinson, Tom Cruise, and Russell Crowe.